-5.2 Extent of CBT Deployment by PSCBFs
+Extent of CBT Deployment by PSCBFs

 Table 3 presents the results and rankings on the extent of CBT deployment.
-The responses reveal an Internal Rate of Return (IRR) with a mean item score of 4.6 is used to a very great extent, followed by Net Present Value, with a mean score of 4.4, and Payback Period with a mean score of 4.2, while the Discounted Payback Period, Profitability Index, and the Accounting Rate of Return are shown to be used to a little extent, and the Modified Internal Rate of Return not at all with mean score of 2.8, 2.4, 2.4 and 1.0 respectively.
+The responses reveal an IRR with a mean item score of 4.6 is used to a very great extent, followed by NPV, with a mean score of 4.4 and PBP with a mean score of 4.2, while the Discounted PBP, profitability index and the ARR are shown to be used to a little extent and the modified IRR is not at all used with mean score of 2.8, 2.4, 2.4 and 1.0, respectively.

-According to Table 3, it can be stated that good capital budgeting practices are currently been undertaken by the PSCFs.
-However, the findings maintain that some techniques like IRR, NPV, and Payback Period are used more frequently in certain PSCFs, with IRR leading in use with a mean item score of 4.6, followed by NPV with a mean item score of 4.4, and PBP with a mean item score of 4.2 than in others.
+According to Table 3, it can be stated that good capital budgeting practices are currently been undertaken by the PSCF.
+However, the findings maintain that some techniques like IRR, NPV and PBP are used more frequently in certain PSCF, with IRR leading in use with a mean item score of 4.6, followed by NPV with a mean item score of 4.4 and PBP with a mean item score of 4.2 than in others.
 This is because IRR and NPV are considered to give the most accurate results in determining future cash flows.
-This aligns with the findings in Kiget (2014), Szűcsné Markovics (2016), and Mbabazize and Daniel (2014).
+This aligns with the findings in Kiget (2014), Markovics (2016) and Mbabazize and Daniel (2014).